A survey on independence-based Markov networks learning: The Markov networks learning problem

 \subsection{Parameters estimation}

-Markov network parameters estimation is usually used to choose the value of the parameters by fitting the model to data, because tunning parameters manually is often difficult, and learned models often exhibit better performance.
-This task has shown to be a NP-hard problem by \citep{BARAHONA82}.
+Markov network parameters estimation is usually used to choose the value of the parameters by fitting the model to data, because tuning parameters manually is often difficult, and learned models often exhibit better performance.
+This task has shown to be an NP-hard problem by \cite{BARAHONA82}.

-For estimating the parameters the most common method proposed is \emph{maximum-likelihood estimation}, possibly using some regularization as additional parameter prior.
-Unfortunately, evaluating the likelihood of a complete model requires, for every set of parameters proposed during the maximum-likelihood estimation process, the computation of the partition function $Z$, which is used for normalizing the product over all possible value combinations of the variables of the domain, as shown in Equation~(\ref{eq:partitionfunction}).
+For estimating the parameters, the most common method proposed is \emph{maximum-likelihood estimation}, potentially using some regularization as an additional parameter prior.
+Unfortunately, evaluating the likelihood of a complete model requires, for every set of parameters proposed during the maximum-likelihood estimation process, the computation of the partition function $Z$, which is used for normalizing the product over all possible value combinations of the variables of the domain, as showed in Equation~(\ref{eq:partitionfunction}).
 Although it is not possible to optimize the maximum-likelihood in a closed form, it is guaranteed that the global optimum can be found, because it is a concave function.
-As a result, there are in the literature some approximations and heuristics for reducing the cost of parameters estimation, using iterative methods such as simple gradient ascent, or other sophisticated optimization algorithms \citep{Minka_2001,Vishwanathan2006}.
+As a result, some approximations and heuristics in the literature are introduced in \cite{Minka_2001,Vishwanathan2006}, for reducing the cost of parameters estimation, using iterative methods such as simple gradient ascent, or other sophisticated optimization algorithms.
 Unfortunately, this problem remains intractable in practice, because the use of the partition function couples all the parameters across the network, requiring several inference steps on the network (iterative methods with interleaved inference).

 For reducing the cost of parameters estimation, other solutions have been proposed.
-Pseudolikelihood \citep{besag77} and Score Matching \citep{Hyvarinen05} are some tractable approximate alternatives.
-The \emph{loopy belief propagation} \citep{pearl88,yedidia2005} and its variants \citep{Wainwright2008}, propose the use of an approximate inference technique for approximating the gradient of the maximum likelihood function.
-Anyway, as this solution can be highly non-robust, other solution outperforming loopy belief propagation is provided in \citep{ganapathi2008}.
+Pseudolikelihood by \cite{besag77}, and Score Matching by \cite{Hyvarinen05} are some tractable approximate alternatives.
+The \emph{loopy belief propagation} method proposed in \cite{pearl88} and later in \cite{yedidia2005}, and some variants introduced in \cite{Wainwright2008}, uses an approximate inference technique for approximating the gradient of the maximum likelihood function.
+Another solution for outperforming the robustness of loopy belief propagation is provided in \cite{ganapathi2008}.